About Marfan Syndrome life insurance

 According to statistics in the UK, Marfan syndrome affects around 1 in 5,000 people.
 Whilst this alone would place Marfan syndrome as a rare condition overall, it is one of the more common connective tissue disorders.

 "This company went above & beyond to get me cover even though I have MS, I am very happy I managed to get cover, Amazing staff, Dean went above & beyond, I highly rate this company."

 Can I get life insurance with Marfan Syndrome?

-Even if you’ve already been declined for Marfan syndrome life insurance in the past, it’s still worth speaking to our experts as they have decades of experience and will know which insurers are best to go to.
+Even if you’ve already been declined for Marfan syndrome life insurance in the past, it’s still worth speaking to our experts.
+They have decades of experience and will be able to point you in the direction of a specialist insurer.

 Medical conditions linked to Marfan Syndrome

 There are numerous conditions that can be linked to Marfan Syndrome as well as several conditions that it can lead to.

 - Cardiovascular disorders

 Here are a few of the most common questions about Marfan Syndrome and living with the condition.

 |What are the symptoms of Marfan syndrome?||Some symptoms of Marfan Syndrome may include:|